-Each warrant is exercisable to purchase 0.5 of a share of our common stock at a price equal to $\{\bullet\}$ per share at any time for up to $\{\bullet\}$ years after the date of the closing of this offering.
-The holder of a warrant will not be deemed a holder of our underlying common stock until the warrant is exercised.
+Each Series A common warrant is exercisable to purchase one share of our common stock at a price equal to \$2.25 per share at any time for up to five years after the date of the closing of this offering.
+The holder of a Series A common warrant will not be deemed a holder of our underlying common stock until the Series A common warrant is exercised.

-Subject to certain limitations as described below the warrants are immediately exercisable upon issuance on the closing date and expire on the [•] year anniversary of the closing date.
-Subject to limited exceptions, a holder of warrants will not have the right to exercise any portion of its warrants if the holder (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of common stock in excess of 4.99% (or, at the election of the purchaser, 9.99%) of the shares of our Common Stock then outstanding after giving effect to such exercise.
+Subject to certain limitations as described below the Series A common warrants are immediately exercisable upon issuance on the closing date and expire on the five year anniversary of the closing date.
+Subject to limited exceptions, a holder of Series A common warrants will not have the right to exercise any portion of its Series A common warrants if the holder (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of common stock in excess of 4.99% (or, at the election of the purchaser, 9.99%) of the shares of our common stock then outstanding after giving effect to such exercise.